I decided to be a project manager.

 I thought I had some special knowledge — in reality, I did, but that’s not to say that moving industry is impossible.
 You can learn the special knowledge of other industries, and my shift to healthcare was relatively easy.

-If you want to specialise in a particular type of project management or an industry, you can.
-I love IT, and I can’t see myself moving into marketing projects or anything else at the moment.
+If you want to specialize in a particular type of project management or an industry, you can.
+I love IT, and I can’t see myself suddenly making an industry shift into construction projects or anything else at the moment.

 But every industry uses IT, so IT project management is a very transferable skill — if I wanted to shift industries again, I could.